Norman Knight Hyperbaric Medicine Center

 For a patient with a problem wound, increasing blood oxygen levels promotes healing.
 For a victim of smoke inhalation, the extra oxygen can rapidly reverse the toxic effects of poisonous carbon monoxide.

-The Normal Knight Hyperbaric Center adheres to the guidelines provided by the Undersea and Hyperbaric Medical Society (UHMS), the governing body for hyperbaric medicine, when recommending treatment for patients.
+The Norman Knight Hyperbaric Center adheres to the guidelines provided by the Undersea and Hyperbaric Medical Society (UHMS), the governing body for hyperbaric medicine, when recommending treatment for patients.

 These conditions include: